Green Friday Is The New Black Friday

 I put together a hamper each year for parents and in-laws with local food and preserves from our local farmer’s market and farm shop.
 Here are some useful tips on how to create your own hamper.
 Buying your food shopping for the festive season and for Christmas dinner from farm shops/markets also cuts down on food miles.

 Christmas can be a hectic and manic time so what better way to unwind at the weekend than to go for a winter’s walk in the countryside or your local park.
 Forage for pine cones, holly, leaves and berries and either lay them in the middle of your table or on the top of your fireplace to create a natural and biodegradable centre piece.
 Natural decorations are free, compostable and look so much better than plastic!
 Remember that if you can decorate a Christmas tree with baubles you have the ability to arrange evergreens and holly.
-Check out the wonderful creations on Pinterest to get you started.
+Check out these wonderful creations on Pinterest to get you started.

 Buy charity Christmas cards which are recycled or even better send an e-card.
 Alternatively organise a work place charity collection instead of sending work colleagues Christmas cards.